 - If the distance from current point to the eye z' is smaller than the distance z stored in the pixel the point projects to, then update z with z'.
 If z' is greater than z, then the point is located further away from the point currently stored for that pixel.

-With rasterisation, points are projected onto the screen to find their respective position on the image plane.
+With rasterization, points are projected onto the screen to find their respective position on the image plane.
 But we can look at the problem the other way around.
-Rather than going from the point to the pixel, we can actually start from the pixel and convert it into a point on the image plane (we take the centre of the pixel and convert its coordinates defined in raster space to screen space).
+Rather than going from the point to the pixel, we can start from the pixel and convert it into a point on the image plane (we take the center of the pixel and convert its coordinates defined in raster space to screen space).
 This gives us P'.
-We can then trace a ray starting from the eye, passing through P' and extend it down into the scene (by default we will assume that P' is centre of the pixel).
-If we find that the ray intersects an object, then we know that the point of intersection P, is actually the point visible through that pixel.
+We can then trace a ray starting from the eye, passing through P', and extend it down into the scene (by default we will assume that P' is the center of the pixel).
+If we find that the ray intersects an object, then we know that the point of intersection P is the point visible through that pixel.
 In short, ray tracing is a method to solve the point's visibility problem, by the mean of explicitly tracing rays from the eye down into the scene.

-Note that in a way, ray tracing and rasterisation are really a reflection of each other.
-They are really based on the same principle, but ray tracing is going from the eye to the object, while rasterisation goes from the object to the eye.
-While they make it possible to find which point is actually visible for any given pixel in the image (they give the exact same result with that respect), implementing them requires to solve very different problems.
-Ray tracing is more complicated in a way, because it requires to solve the ray-geometry intersection problem.
+Note that in a way, ray tracing and rasterization are a reflection of each other.
+They are based on the same principle, but ray tracing is going from the eye to the object, while rasterization goes from the object to the eye.
+While they make it possible to find which point is visible for any given pixel in the image (they give the same result with that respect), implementing them requires solving very different problems.
+Ray tracing is more complicated in a way because it requires solving the ray-geometry intersection problem.
 Do we even have a way of finding the intersection of a ray with geometry?
 While it might be possible to find a way of computing whether or not a ray intersects a sphere, can we find a similar method to compute the intersection of a ray with a cone for instance?
 And what about another shape, and what about NURBS, subdivision surfaces, and implicit surfaces?
 As you can see, ray tracing can be used as long as a technique exists to compute the intersection of a ray with any type of geometry a scene might contain (or your renderer might support).

-Over the years, a lot of research was put into efficient ways of computing the intersection of rays with a course the simplest of all possible shape - the triangle - but also directly ray tracing other types of geometry: NURBS, implicit surfaces, etc. However, one possible alternative to supporting all geometry types, is to convert all geometry to a single geometry representation before the rendering process starts, and have the renderer only test the intersection of rays with that one geometry representation.
-Because triangles, is an ideal rendering primitive, most of the time, all geometry is converted to triangles meshes, which means that rather than implementing a ray-object intersection test per geometry type, you only need to test for the intersection of rays with triangles.
+Over the years, a lot of research was put into efficient ways of computing the intersection of rays with the simplest of all possible shapes - the triangle - but also directly ray tracing other types of geometry: NURBS, implicit surfaces, etc. However, one possible alternative to supporting all geometry types is to convert all geometry to a single geometry representation before the rendering process starts, and have the renderer only test the intersection of rays with that one geometry representation.
+Because triangles are an ideal rendering primitive, most of the time, all geometry is converted to triangles meshes, which means that rather than implementing a ray-object intersection test per geometry type, you only need to test for the intersection of rays with triangles.
 This has many advantages:

-- First as suggested before, the triangle has many properties that makes it very attractive as a geometry primitive.
-It's co-planar, a triangle is indivisible (as creating more faces by connecting the existing vertices to each other, as you would for faces having at least four or more vertices), but it can easily be subdivided into more triangles.
-Finally, the math for computing the barycentric coordinates of a triangle (which is used in texturing) are simple and robust.
+- First as suggested before, the triangle has many properties that make it very attractive as a geometry primitive.
+It's co-planar, a triangle is indivisible (as creating more faces by connecting the existing vertices, as you would for faces having at least four or more vertices), but it can easily be subdivided into more triangles.
+Finally, the math for computing the barycentric coordinates of a triangle (which is used in texturing) is simple and robust.

 - Because triangles are a good geometry primitive, a lot of research was done to find the best possible ray-triangle intersection test.
 What is a good ray triangle intersection algorithm?
-It's one that is fast (get to the result using as few operations as possible), uses the least memory (some algorithms are more memory-hungry than others because they require to store precomputed variables on the triangle geometry) and is also robust (floating point arithmetic issues are hard to avoid).
+It needs to be fast (get to the result using as few operations as possible).
+It needs to use the least memory as possible (some algorithms are more memory-hungry than others because they require storing precomputed variables on the triangle geometry).
+And it also needs to be robust (floating-point arithmetic issues are hard to avoid).

-- From a coding point of view, supporting one single-routine is obviously far more advantageous than having to code many routines to handle all geometry types.
-Supporting triangles only simplifies the code in many places, but also allows to design code that works best with triangles in general.
-This is particular true when it comes to acceleration structures.
+- From a coding point of view, supporting one single routine is far more advantageous than having to code many routines to handle all geometry types.
+Supporting triangles only simplifies the code in many places but also allows to design code that works best with triangles in general.
+This is particularly true when it comes to acceleration structures.
 Computing the intersection of rays with geometry is by far the most expensive operation in a ray tracer.
 The time it takes to test the intersection with all geometry in the scene grows linearly with the amount of geometry the scene contains.
-As soon as the scene contains even just hundreds of such primitives it becomes necessary to implement strategies to quickly discard section of the scene, which we know have no chances to be intersected by the ray and test for only subsections of the scene which the ray will potentially intersect.
+As soon as the scene contains even just hundreds of such primitives it becomes necessary to implement strategies to quickly discard sections of the scene, which we know have no chances to be intersected by the ray and test for only subsections of the scene that the ray will potentially intersect.
 These strategies save a considerable amount of time and are generally based on acceleration structures.
 We will study acceleration structures in the section devoted to ray tracing techniques.
-Also it's worth noticing that specially designed hardware has been already built in the past, to handle to the ray-triangle intersection test specifically, allowing complex scenes to run near real-time using ray tracing.
-It's quite obvious that in the future, graphics card will natively support the ray-triangle intersection test and that video games will evolve towards ray tracing.
+Also, it's worth noticing that specially designed hardware has been already built in the past, to handle the ray-triangle intersection test specifically, allowing complex scenes to run near real-time using ray tracing.
+It's quite obvious that in the future, graphics cards will natively support the ray-triangle intersection test and that video games will evolve towards ray tracing.

-We already talked a few times about the difference between ray tracing and rasterisation.
+We already talked a few times about the difference between ray tracing and rasterization.
 Why would you choose one or the other?
-As mentioned before, to sort the visibility problem, rasterisation is definitely faster than ray tracing.
+As mentioned before, to sort the visibility problem, rasterization is faster than ray tracing.
 Why is that?
-Converting geometry to make it work with the rasterisation algorithm takes eventually some time, but projecting the geometry itself is very fast (it just takes a few multiplications, additions and divisions).
-In comparison, computing the intersection of a ray with geometry requires far more instructions and is therefore more expensive.
+Converting geometry to make it work with the rasterization algorithm takes eventually some time, but projecting the geometry itself is very fast (it just takes a few multiplications, additions, and divisions).
+In comparison, computing the intersection of a ray with geometry requires far more instructions and is, therefore, more expensive.
 The main difficulty with ray tracing is that render time increases linearly with the amount of geometry the scene contains.
 Because we have to check whether any given ray intersects any of the triangles in the scene, the final cost is then the number of triangles multiplied by the cost of a single ray-triangle intersection test.
-Hopefully this problem can be alleviated by the use of an acceleration structure.
-The idea behind acceleration structures, is that space can be divided into subspaces (for instance you can divide a box containing all the geometry to form a grid - each cell of that grid represents a sub-space of the original box), and that objects can be sorted depending on the sub-space they fall into.
-This idea is illustrated in the figure 5.
+Hopefully, this problem can be alleviated by the use of an acceleration structure.
+The idea behind acceleration structures is that space can be divided into subspaces (for instance you can divide a box containing all the geometry to form a grid - each cell of that grid represents a sub-space of the original box) and that objects can be sorted depending on the sub-space they fall into.
+This idea is illustrated in figure 5.

-If acceleration structures can be used to accelerate ray tracing then isn't ray tracing superior to rasterisation?
-Yes and no. First it is still generally slower, but using an acceleration structure raises a all lot of new problems.
+If acceleration structures can be used to accelerate ray tracing then isn't ray tracing superior to rasterization?
+Yes and no. First, it is still generally slower, but using an acceleration structure raises a lot of new problems.

-- First building this structure takes time, which means the render can't start until it's actually built: this generally never takes more than a few seconds, but, if you intend to use ray tracing in a real time application, then these few seconds are already too much (the acceleration structures needs to be built for every rendered frame if the geometry changes from frame to frame).
+- First building this structure takes time, which means the render can't start until it's built: this generally never takes more than a few seconds, but, if you intend to use ray tracing in a real-time application, then these few seconds are already too much (the acceleration structures needs to be built for every rendered frame if the geometry changes from frame to frame).

 - Second, an acceleration potentially takes a lot of memory.
-Obviously this all depends on the scene complexity, however, because a good chunk of the memory needs to be used for the acceleration structure, this means that less is available for doing other things, particularly to store geometry.
-In practice this means you can potentially render less geometry with ray tracing than with rasterisation.
+This all depends on the scene complexity, however, because a good chunk of the memory needs to be used for the acceleration structure, this means that less is available for doing other things, particularly storing geometry.
+In practice, this means you can potentially render less geometry with ray tracing than with rasterization.

 From reading all this you may think that all problems are with ray tracing.
-Well, in fact, ray tracing is popular for a reason.
-First in its principle, it is incredibly simple to implement.
-We showed in the first lesson of this section that a very basic ray tracer can be written in no more than a few hundreds lines of code.
-In reality, we could argue that it wouldn't take much more code to write a renderer based on the rasterisation algorithm, but still, the concept of ray tracing seems to be easier to code, as maybe it is a more natural way of thinking of the process of making an image of a 3D scene.
-But far more importantly, it happens that if you use ray tracing, computing effects such as reflection or soft shadow which play a critical role in the photo-realism of an image, are just straightforward to simulate in ray tracing, and very hard to simulate if you use rasterisation.
-To understand why, we first need to look at shading and light transport in more details, which is the topic of our next chapter.
+Well, ray tracing is popular for a reason.
+First, in its principle, it is incredibly simple to implement.
+We showed in the first lesson of this section that a very basic raytracer can be written in no more than a few hundred lines of code.
+In reality, we could argue that it wouldn't take much more code to write a renderer based on the rasterization algorithm, but still, the concept of ray tracing seems to be easier to code, as maybe it is a more natural way of thinking of the process of making an image of a 3D scene.
+But far more importantly, it happens that if you use ray tracing, computing effects such as reflection or soft shadow which play a critical role in the photo-realism of an image, are just straightforward to simulate in ray tracing, and very hard to simulate if you use rasterization.
+To understand why, we first need to look at shading and light transport in more detail, which is the topic of our next chapter.

-It is important to appreciate that at this stage, ray tracing does not really have any definite advantages over rasterisation.
-However, ray tracing is better than rasterisation to simulate light or shading effects such as soft shadows or reflections.
-When we say better we actually mean that is more straightforward to simulate them with ray tracing than it is with rasterisation, which doesn't mean at all these effects can't be simulated with rasterisation.
+It is important to appreciate that at this stage, ray tracing does not have any definite advantages over rasterization.
+However, ray tracing is better than rasterization to simulate light or shading effects such as soft shadows or reflections.
+When we say better we mean that is more straightforward to simulate them with ray tracing than it is with rasterization, which doesn't mean at all these effects can't be simulated with rasterization.
 It just generally only requires more work.
-We insist on this point, because there is a common misbelief regarding the fact that effects such as reflections for example can't be done with rasterisation, which is why ray tracing is used.
+We insist on this point because there is a common misbelief regarding the fact that effects such as reflections for example can't be done with rasterization, which is why ray tracing is used.
 It is simply not true.
-However, one might think about using a hybrid approach in which rasterisation is used for the visibility surface elimination step, and ray tracing is used for shading, the second step of the rendering process, but having to implement both systems in the same applications obviously requires more work than just using one unified framework.
-And since, ray tracing makes it easier to simulate things such as reflections, then most people prefer to use ray tracing to solve the visibility problem as well.
+However, one might think about using a hybrid approach in which rasterization is used for the visibility surface elimination step, and ray tracing is used for shading, the second step of the rendering process, but having to implement both systems in the same applications requires more work than just using one unified framework.
+And since ray tracing makes it easier to simulate things such as reflections, then most people prefer to use ray tracing to solve the visibility problem as well.